platformatic/graphql-composer/README.md

   const router = Fastify()

   router.register(Mercurius, {
+    // buildClientSchema() is used here to create a GraphQL SDL string.
     schema: buildClientSchema(composer.toSchema()),
     resolvers: composer.resolvers,
     subscription: true
   })

   await router.ready()
-  router.graphql.addHook('onSubscriptionEnd', composer.onSubscriptionEnd)
-  await router.listen()
+  // If subscriptions are used, the GraphQL router's server implementation
+  // should call onSubscriptionEnd() when a subscription ends.
+This tells
+  // the composer to clean up the resources associated with the subscription. router.graphql.addHook('onSubscriptionEnd', composer.onSubscriptionEnd) await router.listen()
 }